Thermal-Drift Sampling: Generating Thermal Ensembles for Learning Many-Body Systems

-The thermal-drift channel can be implemented using system-ancilla coupling in a dilated Hilbert space, followed by measuring and tracing out the flag register.
-In particular, we consider the following map
+The thermal-drift channel can be implemented using system-ancilla coupling in a dilated Hilbert space, followed by measuring and tracing out the flag register, such that the whole channel can be implemented within $\BigO{n}$ quantum elementary gates and $2n$ ancilla qubits.
+We refer to the Supplemental Material for a detailed implementation.